christopheryoung/chrisyoung/site/prose.rst

 interest in pedagogy.
 One product of this interest is my essay, "How to Teach 'Introduction to Applied Ethics', " the latest version of which can be found `here </prose/essays/how-to-teach-introduction-to-applied-ethics/>`_.

-A (very rough) work in progress: My bibliographical essay on `resources in computational stemmatology</reading/computational-stemmatology.html>`_.